Toluna-IP/tolunaintegratedpaneldocs/membermanagement/index.md

 Toluna can receive the partner’s panel data via RESTful APIs.
 A partner can use these APIs to add new members or deactivate  members.

 No personal information regarding the partner’s panel is received or stored by Toluna.
-The partner need only supply a unique numeric “Member ID”  that will be used to identify the member when interacting with the Toluna platform.
+The partner needs only supply a unique value, “MemberCode”, that will be used to identify the member when interacting with the Toluna platform.

 Mapping Data is available via our [Reference Data API](/mapping/referencedataapi) which will aid in mapping demographic values.
 These values can vary by culture.